gonzalo-sosa-rolon/financing-oop/README.md

 ```

 But then if we add new option classes (barriers for example) we will have to reimplement our base methods, and even worst
-we may need to change our interfaces to provide to the user new constructors for new kind of options creating a mess in both sides of the project (client/server).
-The same problem occurs when we are implementing the method _canExercise_ and we have to deal with different kind of options, in this case american, europeans, bermudians, etc..
+we may need to change our interfaces to provide to the user new constructors for the new kind of options creating a mess in both sides of the project (client/server).
+The same problem occurs when we are implementing the method _canExercise_ and we have to deal with different types of options such us american, europeans, bermudians, etc..

-Well, let's finish our first classes.
+Let's finish our first classes.
 Now, using this base option class we inherit to have the put option and the call option classes.

 ```C++
 // CallOption.h